ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

   -- instance for a specific type with a non-default 'fieldLens' implementation instance {-# OVERLAPPABLE #-} Field x r a => FieldLens x r a

-We do not propose to add such a class to ``GHC.Records``, since it is better defined by specific optics libraries.
+We do not propose to add such a class to ``GHC.Records.Experimental``, since it is better defined by specific optics libraries.
 (The ``optics`` library defines a class ``LabelOptic`` that plays essentially this role.)